piotrwitek/react-redux-typescript-guide/README.md

 ### Playground Project
 You should check Playground Project located in the `/playground` folder.
 It is a source of all the code examples found in the guide.
 They are all tested with the most recent version of TypeScript and 3rd party type definitions (like `@types/react` or `@types/react-redux`) to ensure the examples are up-to-date and not broken with updated definitions.
-> Playground was created is such ą way, that you can easily clone repository locally and immediately play around on your own to learn all the examples from this guide in a real project environment without complicated setup.
+> Playground was created is such a way, that you can simply clone the repository locally and immediately play around on your own to learn all the examples from this guide in a real project environment without the need to create some complicated environment setup by yourself.

 ---